opentable/octopress/source/_posts/2014-11-26-hobknob-v2-dot-0-a-new-dimension.markdown

 Version 2.0 of [Hobknob](https://github.com/opentable/hobknob) hopes to address this with feature categories.

 ### TL;DR.
-Hobknob now allows you define categories of features that have multiple toggles per feature.
+Hobknob now allows you to define categories of features that have multiple toggles per feature.

 For example, you can define the 'Domain Features' category which allows you to toggle a feature OFF in `your-website.com`, but ON in `your-website.co.uk`.